 Can't install an app on an iOS device?
 Things to check

 Apple doesn't provide explicit error messages when installing apps on devices.
-It can be quiet difficult to understand what could have gone wrong.
+It can be quite difficult to understand what could have gone wrong.

 iOS install popup did not appear